And what you can do to lower your bills

 "In addition, Allstate offers homeowners discount opportunities to lower their rate by taking actions to reduce risks, including fire prevention," she says.
 "Taking safety precautions, such as installing smoke detectors and an automatic sprinkler system on each floor, owning fire extinguishers and even knowing what fire-resistant construction material to look for in a new house, [all] can go a long way in protecting your home and saving you money."

 Your Home Insurance Premium

-The ISO advises you to consult insurance company representatives about how PPC ratings may affect your homeowner insurance premiums.
+The ISO advises you to consult insurance company representatives about how PPC ratings may affect your premiums.
 What should you do if you feel your insurer has overstated your home's fire risk?
 Keep in mind that insurers want happy consumers, says Moraga.
 If you feel your insurance carrier is overstating your risk, talk to a company supervisor and be specific about where you feel the carrier has gone wrong.